Wedding Photography at Bromley Civic Centre/Register Office

 Q. HOW LONG BEFORE OUR WEDDING CEREMONY CAN WE GAIN ACCESS TO THE ROOM FOR PHOTOGRAPHY?

-A. Timings permit about 10-15 minutes for your guests to settle in whilst you have your interviews.
+A. Timings permit about 10-15 minutes for your guests to settle in while you have your interviews.
 Whether you choose to join them or make an announced entrance is up to you, but your photographer should make the most of this time to take some shots of the goings-on.

 Q. IS PHOTOGRAPHY ALLOWED DURING OUR WEDDING CEREMONY AND VOWS?

-A. The Bromley registrars welcome photographers’ with few restrictions as long as they are reasonably discreet.
+A. The Bromley registrars welcome photographers with few restrictions as long as they are reasonably discreet.
 However, they still do not allow photography of the signing, setting up a ‘dummy’ schedule instead.

 Q. IS CONFETTI ALLOWED AFTERWARDS FOR A NICE SEQUENCE OF PHOTOS?